-User fees and other revenue are recognized on an accrual basis.
+User fees and other revenue are recognized on an accrual basis, as they are earned and collection is reasonably assured.

 c.
-Government transfers
+Government transfers and grants

-Transfer payments, which include legislative grants, are recognized in the financial statements in the period in which the events giving rise to the transfer occurs, providing the transfers are authorized, any eligibility criteria have been met and reasonable estimates of the amount can be determined.
+Transfer payments, which include legislative grants, are recognized as revenue in the financial statements in the period in which the events giving rise to the transfer occurs, providing the transfers are authorized, any eligibility criteria have been met and reasonable estimates of the amount can be determined.